BujarMuharemi/yt-comment-crawler/README.md

-# sigma-rules
+# yt-comments-scrapper (sigma-rules)
-Project for collecting and displaying sigma rules.
+Project for scrapping comments of a youtube video.

 *Python Version used: 3.10.2*
 ## Python Development Setup